bahiaxip/custom-banner-vue/README.md

 ```
 import CustomBanner from 'custom-banner-vue'

-Vue.use(CustomBanner)
+Vue.use(CustomBannerVue)
 ```
-  * Import local
+  * Import locally

 ```
-import { CustomBanner } from 'custom-banner-vue'
+import { CustomBannerVue } from 'custom-banner-vue'
 ```